 Descriptions of impact studies carried out during exploration (e.g., component testing and the resulting observations from the associated monitoring);

 (b bis) Descriptions of test mining studies undertaken prior to the application; Descriptions of the results of any environmental risk assessments, which should be included as separate reports or appendices where appropriate; and

-(c) Descriptions of the methods applied to describe and quantify impact pathways and assessment.
+(c) Descriptions of the methods applied to describe and quantify impact pathways and assessment in line with the relevant Standard and Guideline, i.e. EIA Guideline.

 8.2 bis Description of impact pathways